‘And so it goes.’

 I read a poem, an essay and a short story every day.
 I usually have a non-fiction book and a novel on the go at the same time too!
 When I write, it’s like I’m trying to solve a series of problems — what’s the best way I can convey this emotion without saying ‘he was sad’ or what’s the best way I can give readers an emotional punch to the gut.
 Reading a lot gives me the answers to those solutions.

 Tell me what you feel the worst, and the best, aspects of being an author are, and why.

 The best aspect of being an author is when someone reaches out to me because something in my story resonated with them.
 I’ve had people contact me after reading my novella Addict of the Wasteland thanking me for the way I dealt compassionately with addiction.
 It keeps me motivated because I know the stories I write aren’t existing in a vacuum.
 The idea that someone would spend hours invested in something that came from my imagination is deeply humbling.

 The worst part for me is having too many ideas for stories I want to write and not enough time to write them.
 I’ve got documents filled with notes and outlines for more than a dozen potential projects.
-I wish my mind would stay in one place and get on with the job at hand.
+I wish my mind would stay in one place and get the on with the job at hand.

 Are you a plotter, or a pantser?
 What do you think of the opposite approach?

 I’m somewhere in the middle.
 I brainstorm my story and I write a series of about fifteen bullet points outlining the main drift of the story.
 I’ll write a short story with the character, finding their voice and understanding their motivations.
 Once I’ve got that, I’ll do another outline on sixty index cards — these get switched around, edited, and rewritten as I go, but I find it helpful to have goals I know I’m aiming for.